 1.)
 How will I know who won?

 The official announcement of our winners is made four weeks after the close of the scholarship round.
 Our committee meets to select winners 7 - 10 days after the close of the scholarship round.
 At that time, the winners are contacted via email to confirm eligibility.
-Finalists are announced on our Facebook page (www.facebook.com/sreducationgroup).
+Winners are given 7 days to respond and provide eligibility documentation.
 If a winner is not eligible to accept the scholarship, the award defaults to one of the other finalists.
-After eligibility has been confirmed, we will post our winners on our Facebook page, as well as on our winner archive (www.sreducationgroup.org/scholarships).
+After eligibility has been confirmed, we announce our winners on our Facebook page (www.facebook.com/sreducationgroup), as well as on our winner archive (www.sreducationgroup.org/scholarships).
 The social media announcement is made four weeks after the close of the scholarship round.

 2.)
 Do I have to be enrolled?

 Unless otherwise stated, our scholarships are currently only available to U.S. residents who are enrolled at an accredited institute of higher learning in the United States.
 Students must be enrolled at the school for which the award will be applied, and they should have a student ID number with their school.
-We pay the scholarship check directly to the school on the student’s behalf and we reference the student’s name and student ID in the Memo field of the check.
+We pay the scholarship check directly to the school on the student’s behalf and we reference the student’s name and student ID number in the memo field of the check.